prashanthr/prashanthr/README.md

 ---

-<div style='color:blue;'>I'm an experienced full stack developer with a passion for technology</div>
+<div color='green'>I'm an experienced full stack developer with a passion for technology</div>

 ## _Everything is fine_. **REALLY**.